nautes-labs/website/src/en/guide/user-guide/environment.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute environment list request

-2. Use the curl command or other tools to execute the API request to list environments.
+Use the curl command or other tools to execute the API request to list environments.
 The response example for the environment list is shown below:

 ```yaml
 {